What is ringworm?

 What are the signs of dermatophyte infections?

-The appearance dermatophyte infections in cats is very variable.
+The appearance of dermatophyte infections in cats is very variable.
 Some cats have severe skin disease, while other cats have only very minor lesions or no obvious lesions at all and may look completely normal.

 Typical skin lesions are discrete, roughly circular areas of hair loss, particularly on the head, ears or legs.
 The hairs surrounding affected areas may be broken.
 The affected skin is often scaly and may look inflamed.
 However, ringworm can look very similar to many other feline skin diseases, including some of the clinical manifestations of flea allergy dermatitis, and may present as symmetrical alopecia or even feline acne.
 Some loss of hair is usually involved, but the amount of inflammation, scaling and itchiness (pruritus) is variable.